 Add any other educational experiences, such as training programs, community college or summer courses, and so on.

 Oldham County High School, Oldham, PA.
 3.8 GPA.
 Anticipated Graduation: June 2019.

 Bellville Adult Education, Bellville, NY.
 Introduction to Web Design.
 September 2017.

 This section shows you're a well-rounded person who people would want to know and work with.

 Employers often use this section at the start of an interview to break the ice.

 Casual interests are better not to list (e.g., napping, watching reality TV, gossiping).
-This is really about highlighting hobbies that have helped you grow as a person.

 When it comes to applying for a job, there are several ways you can share your résumé with an employer.
 Make sure you're aware of these dos and don'ts to ensure your hard work is represented clearly.